NUMBERS ARE PEOPLE COCK-UP BEFORE CONSPIRACY • CITE PRIMARY SOURCES OR GO HOME

 Now on to 'objective' or 'true' poverty

-In fairness nobody truly uses such terms, however Argyrou does contrast the 'objectively' poor from the 'truly' poor, so I'll run with that term for a moment.
-As you can see here, the Eurostat release Argyrou cites reports on the 'risk of poverty' (not the more common but, in this case, less appropriate concept of 'risk of poverty or social exclusion').
+In fairness nobody truly uses such terms.
+Argyrou does contrast the self-described 'poor' with the 'truly' poor, but as you can see here, the Eurostat release that he cites only reports on the 'risk of poverty'.

 Specifically, a person is 'at risk of poverty' if their income, after tax and other deductions such as national insurance contributions, and after social benefits received, and adjusting for household size, is lower than 60% of the country's median income.
 This is a standard definition, widely used internationally, which feeds into a lot of EU policy and Eurostat figures.
 It's also baked into SILC statistics, so we can cross-tab almost every poverty statistic in Europe against this.